Mismail125/Digital_Spin_Coaterwith-PID-Control-and-HMI-Interface/README.md

 # Digital Spin Coater with Touch screen

-Thanks to "https://github.com/klotzsch-lab/Maasi" for hardware design i used.
+Thanks to "https://github.com/klotzsch-lab/Maasi" for hardware design.

 This project focuses on designing and building a spin coater system used for uniform thin film deposition.
 It combines mechanical design, electronics, and control systems.